janitha000/developer-essentials/sql/nosql.md

 - transaction oriented accouting, financial etc
     - use sql due to acid and maturity

+- if usage(read) patterns are dynamoc
+    - better use sql for future proof
+    - nosql structure will depend on how data is being read.

 ### nosql database types
 - key value databases (redis, dynmodb)